The Carnivore Diet consists entirely of meat and animal products, excluding all other foods.

 The Carnivore Diet encourages drinking water and bone broth but discourages drinking tea, coffee, and other drinks made from plants.

-It provides no specific guidelines on calorie intake, serving sizes, or how many meals or snacks to eat per day.
+It provides no specific guidelines regarding calorie intake, serving sizes, or how many meals or snacks to eat per day.
 Most proponents of the diet suggest eating as often as you desire.

 Summary Following the Carnivore Diet involves eating only meat, fish, and animal products, eliminating all other foods.
 It provides no guidelines on calorie intake, serving size, or meal timing.